MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 <!-- ====================================================================== -->
 ## Open DevTools

-To get started, navigate to [Open Microsoft Edge DevTools](../open/index.md).
+To get started, navigate to [Open DevTools](../open/index.md).
 There are a number of ways to open DevTools, either through keyboard shortcuts or menu items.

 <!-- ====================================================================== -->